 The caracal cat is one of Africa’s ultimate hunters, a stealthy cat with an exceptional ability to hunt out prey on the savanna.

-Except nobody pays too much attention to the caracal cat, even on a safari.
-It’s way down the list of favourite safari sights but it shouldn’t be.
+Yet nobody pays too much attention to the caracal cat, even on a safari.
+It’s way down on the list of favorite wildlife sights, but it shouldn’t be.

-To encounter a caracal is one of an African safari’s ultimate treats, for these are very special creatures different from everything else.
+To encounter a caracal is one of an African safari’s ultimate treats, for these are extraordinary creatures different from everything else.
 However, there might be a few things that you want to know before meeting them.

-Here are 14 incredible caracal cat facts so you can learn all about this astonishing animal.
+Let’s take a look at 17 incredible caracal cat facts so you can learn all about this astonishing animal and its intriguing behavior.

 The word ‘caracal’ comes from the Turkish term karakulak, meaning ‘black ears’.